sirenexcelsior/sirenexcelsior.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Artificial neural network student studying at [the Department of Mechanics and Mathematics](https://math.msu.ru), Moscow State University.
+Hi, I am a student studying Artificial Neural Networks in the [Chair of Mathematical Theory of Intelligent Systems](http://intsys.msu.ru) at [the Department of Mechanics and Mathematics](https://math.msu.ru), Moscow State University and my science advisor is [Prof. Dr. Sc.
+Chasovskikh](http://intsys.msu.ru/staff/chasovskikh/).
+Currently I am working on a task related to "geometric deep learning" and "protein surface binding site identification".